ecvelayo/1stsem20192020/eHarvest A Mobile Responsive Web Application for Agricultural Crops with SMS Notification/readme.md

 Step 7.
 Open new terminal and type "npm run watch".<br>
 Step 8.
 Open Google Chrome Browser and type: http://localhost:8000/<br>
 <br>

 Default user:<br>
 email: admin@gmail.com<br>
 password: admin12345<br>

 Troubleshoot: <br>
+All users:
+Session Expire: Refresh the browser and relogin to your account.
+Notification bell: If the notification doesn`t update please refresh the page.

 Admin user:
 Manage Order Page: When accepting/declining an order doesn`t show alert messege, Please load the nexmo account for SMS notification because it will not save to transaction table on the database if the SMS notification will not work.